 He provided the vinegar, liquids, and spices, and everyone brought their own jars and whatever they wanted to pickle.

-The Fellow and I ended up bringing mushrooms and green peppers since that was what I had in the fridge.
+The Fellow and I ended up bringing mushrooms and green beans since that was what I had in the fridge.
 We made an apple cider brine that I feel pretty confident will turn out yummy.

 We quickly realized that having multiple pots of vinegar boiling in an enclosed space was probably not the best of ideas, but once we got the windows open and fans going, it cleared out.
 It was a lot of fun; everyone chatting and swapping ingredients, recipes, and ideas!